Opioid Treatment Accreditation Course (OTAC)

 The University of Sydney provides free courses to train health professionals on behalf of the NSW Ministry of Health.
 The courses assist in the development of knowledge, skills, and practices to support the safe prescribing of opioid pharmacotherapies for the treatment of opioid dependence.

-Medical and nurse practitioners can complete the Opioid Treatment Accreditation Course (OTAC), which forms part of the process to apply to recieve accreditation as an opioid pharmacotherapy prescriber.
+Medical and nurse practitioners can complete the Opioid Treatment Accreditation Course (OTAC), which forms part of the process when applying for accreditation as an opioid pharmacotherapy prescriber.

 There are 4 courses that are available to complete.
 Two of these courses (the Fundamentals of Opioid Treatment and OTAC) are related to the accreditation process; the other two are standalone topics relevant to prescribing opioid treatment.

-For anyone seeking to complete any of the 4 courses, visit www.otac.org.au to register for an account.
-For medical and nurse practitioners, there are 3 steps to complete apply for OTP accreditation in NSW:
+If you are seeking to complete any of the 4 courses, visit www.otac.org.au to register for an account.
+For any enquiries, please send them through to email@example.com.

 Treatment of opioid dependency with Depot Buprenorphine